 When To Use A Deck Stain Stripper

--Use a deck stain stripper if you need to remove an old stain that has failed unevenly, was over applied, or you are planning on switching stain brands.
+-Use a deck stain stripper if you need to remove an old stain that has failed unevenly, was over-applied, or you are planning on switching stain brands.
 This will allow the new stain to properly absorb into the wood grain.

 One of the negative effects of using a Deck Cleaner or Deck Stripper is it is possible to get “wood fuzzies” or “wood furring” when finished.
 This looks like very small raised wood grain fibers or hair on the decking boards.
 When you are prepping a deck you essentially remove a layer of oxidized or damaged wood cells.
-The more you remove, the greater the chance of making the wood look “fuzzy” or “soft”.
+The more you need to remove, the greater the chance of making the wood look “fuzzy” or “soft”.

 Here are a couple of examples of when there is a greater chance of this happening: